 But then the main idea is lost, so I suggest you find some other software that will do it for you - or team up with some bioinformaticians (collaborations are welcome, just email me).

-Download FaBoX and run it on your own webserverDIrect download of FaBox: Downloads directory
+Download FaBoX and run it on your own webserverDirect download of FaBox: Download zip file

 Please note that FaBox is written in PHP and ONLY RUNS ON A WEBSERVER!!!